Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Networking with other nurses in your area

-However, one of the most accessible opportunities for continued learning is through your experiences with your medical team in the hospital.
+One of the most accessible opportunities for continued learning is through your experiences with your medical team in the hospital.

 Ask questions if you aren’t sure how something works or if there is anything that you would like to improve upon in your career as a labor and delivery nurse.